 - Your super payments must go to a complying super fund – most employees can choose their own fund

-If you don’t pay an employee’s super on time and to the right fund, you must pay the superannuation guarantee charge (SGC) and lodge an SGC statement to the ATO.
-The SGC is not tax-deductible.
-OOUCH!
-So, pay on time.
+If you don’t pay an employee’s super on time and into the right fund, you must pay the superannuation guarantee charge (SGC) and lodge an SGC statement to the ATO.
+The thing here is that the SGC is not tax-deductible, which means it’s wise to pay your superannuation on time!

 Taking money out of an employee’s pay before it’s paid to them is called a deduction.